top of page

 • 80% of a business’ profits come from 20% of its services and/or goods.

-While at its inception the Pareto Principle, or more commonly known as the 80/20 rule was applicable to economics, it has since grown to include other factors extending beyond the world of business.
+At its inception, the Pareto Principle, or more commonly known as the 80/20 rule, pertained to economics.
+It has since expanded to include other factors extending well beyond the business arena.

-Think about how the Pareto Principle plays out in your everyday life.
+Consider how the Pareto Principle plays out in your everyday life:

-• 80% of the time, you wear only about 20% of the total clothes in your wardrobe.
+• 80% of the time, you wear only about 20% of the total clothes in your closet.

 • 80% of the time, you interact with only about 20% of your friends and relatives.